AI4Finance-Foundation/ElegantRL/README.md

 + Green curve: 'loss' value of actor (mean of Q value estimate)
 + Green area: loss value of critic

+BipedalWalkerHardcore is a hard RL task in continuous action space.
+There is less RL implementation can reach the target reward.
-InterSAC train 1e5s (28hours) in 2.6e6 steps, and get 310 reward.
+I am happy that InterSAC train 1e5s (28hours) in 2.6e6 steps, and get 310 reward.
 It is quite fast and good.
 ![InterSAC_BipedalWalkerHardcore](https://github.com/Yonv1943/DL_RL_Zoo/blob/master/Result/InterSAC_BipedalWalkerHardcore-v3_310/plot_Step_Time_2665512_102194.png)